DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/aac_validation.md

 3. If the definition under test doesn't meet the constraints of the validator, register and return an error message

 For more information on creating and utilizing validator plugins, please view the [Validation Plugins for Developers](validation_plugins).

-## Validation Results
-After validation occurs, a ValidatorResult object will return the results of the validation, and compile the results into single message.
-A ValidatorResult will contain a list of definitions that were validated, and a ValidatorFindings object wihich contains all ValidatorFinding objects returned by the validation.